ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A slight chance of showers and thunderstorms between 2am and 3am, then a chance of showers and thunderstorms between 3am and
+         <h3>Overnight</h3>A slight chance of showers and thunderstorms before 3am, then a chance of showers and thunderstorms between 3am and 4am, then
-         4am, then a slight chance of showers and thunderstorms.
+         a slight chance of showers and thunderstorms.
 Cloudy, with a low around 58.
-South southwest wind 5 to 8 mph.
+South southwest wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A slight chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 9am, then
+         <h3>Wednesday</h3>A chance of showers and thunderstorms before 2pm, then showers and thunderstorms likely between 2pm and 5pm, then a chance
-         a chance of showers and thunderstorms between 9am and 3pm, then a chance of showers and thunderstorms.
+         of showers and thunderstorms.
 Mostly cloudy.
 High near 72, with temperatures falling to around 70 in the afternoon.
-South southwest wind 6 to 10 mph, with gusts as high as
-         18 mph.
-Chance of precipitation is 50%.<br></div>
+South southwest wind 6 to 10 mph, with gusts as high as 18 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>Showers and thunderstorms likely before midnight, then showers and thunderstorms.
+         <h3>Wednesday Night</h3>Showers and thunderstorms likely before 11pm, then showers and thunderstorms.
 Mostly cloudy, with a low around 59.
-South
+South wind
-         wind 6 to 9 mph.
-Chance of precipitation is 80%.<br></div>
+         6 to 9 mph.
+Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">